cisco-open/modelsmith/docs/configure-the-project-locally.md

 - **PORT**: Specifies the port number on which the backend server will listen.
 For instance, `3000` indicates that the server will be accessible at `http://localhost:3000`.

-- **MODELSMITH_PATH**: Defines the path to the ModelSmith project directory.
-The example `../modelsmith` suggests that the ModelSmith directory is located one level up from the current directory.
+- **MACHINE_LEARNING_CORE_PATH**: Defines the path path to the modelsmith python project directory on the VM.
+The example `../machine_learning_core` suggests that the python directory is located one level up from the current directory.

 - **CONDA_SH_PATH**: Indicates the path to the Conda environment script.
 This path is necessary for the script to activate the Conda environment correctly.
 In the given example, `~/miniconda3/etc/profile.d/conda.sh` points to the Conda initialization script for Miniconda installations.